dardo82/ATAF/README.md

 # ATAF
 Get and speak Florence's bus system timetables.

 ## Shell

-Run the shell script giving a bus stop code as argument.
+Run the shell script giving a bus stop code as argument:`./ataf.sh FM0020`.

-`./ataf.sh FM0020`

 Refer to http://www.temporealeataf.it/ to get them.

 ## RaspBerry Pi & Arduino
 To make a bus stop that speaks at the push of a button, you can use a RaspBerry Pi and an Arduino.

 Build the circuit on a breadboard and load the sketch on the Arduino.